(02) 8209 6700

 Arcade games had another dip towards the end of the 1980s, though, as home video games became more attainable and popular.
 But there were some pretty popular games in the 1990s, including multiple fighting games like 'Mortal Kombat' and 'Street Fighter II'.

-arcade machines were typically more technologically advanced than home consoles, even if they didn't offer the convenience of being able to play in the comfort of your own home.
+Another technological advancement was the inclusion of 3D graphics.
+During this time, arcade machines were typically more technologically advanced than home consoles, even if they didn't offer the convenience of being able to play in the comfort of your own home.
 In fact, arcade video games were the biggest part of the video game market.

 The Decline of Arcade Machines